MonstyrSlayr/Undertale-10th-Anniversary-Toby-Fox/README.md

 ![toby fox, poisoned](img/poisoned.png)

+feel free to contribute, if you're comfortable with python

 # Download
 download the program from the Releases tab
 - **full_radiation**: the whole package, with speech to text, pressing Z to flip, and pressing X to poison yourself